 Thrush, or oral candidiasis, is an accumulation of the fungus candida albicans in the mouth that causes white lesions, or sores, that look more like cottage cheese than the normal milky whiteness associated with babies’ milk tongue from breastmilk or formula.

-This fungus is normally present in everyone’s mouth, but thrush or an oral yeast infection occurs frequently in infants because of their weak immune systems.
+This fungus is normally present in everyone’s mouth, but thrush in babies occurs more frequently in infants because of their weak immune systems.

-Breastfeeding moms are at risk to get thrush too since the infection can pass to mom’s breast (and oppositely, mom can pass it back to baby) and cause serious discomfort and pain.
-Fear not moms–we have some awesome natural solutions for helping you and baby that we cover in the treatment section below and even some ways to try and avoid oral thrush. (source)
+Breastfeeding moms are at risk to get thrush too, since the infection can pass to mom’s breast (and oppositely, mom can pass it back to baby) and cause serious discomfort and pain.

 Here’s what to look for: